alvgaona/dired.nvim/README.md

 directory.
 Press `-` in any buffer to open a directory buffer for its parent.
 Editing a directory will also open up a buffer, overriding Netrw.

+### Writable Dired (wdired) Mode

+Similar to Emacs Dired's wdired mode, dired.nvim supports bulk renaming by editing filenames directly in the buffer:

+1. Press `E` (or run `:DiredWdiredEnter`) to enter wdired mode
+2. Edit filenames directly in the buffer using normal Vim editing commands
+3. Press `<C-c><C-c>` (or run `:DiredWdiredFinish`) to apply the changes
+4. Press `<C-c><C-k>` (or run `:DiredWdiredAbort`) to cancel without applying changes

+This is particularly useful for bulk renaming operations where you can use Vim's powerful text editing capabilities (macros, search/replace, visual block mode, etc.) to rename multiple files at once.

 # Commands

 You can use the following commands to add in your custom keybinds.